 - Many commonly-prescribed antidepressants are effective for people with PD.
 Different drugs work in different ways, thus the approach needs to be tailored to each person.
 Be aware that some medications for depression may interact with PD medications.

-- Consider psychological counseling, specifically an approach called A type of psychotherapy that helps you recognize and change patterns of negative thinking and behavior..
+- Consider psychological counseling, specifically an approach called cognitive behavioral therapy (CBT).
 This therapy helps people recognize and change patterns of thought and behavior to ease depression and anxiety.

 - Be aware of anxiety and ensure it is treated, since it is so often diagnosed alongside depression.